abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 - `background-size` property :
   ![backgroundSize](./img/background-size-cover-contain.svg)

-- **contain** : Scale the image, while preserving its intrinsic aspect ratio (if any), to the largest size such that both its width and its height can fit inside the background positioning area.
+- `contain` : Scale the image, while preserving its intrinsic aspect ratio (if any), to the largest size such that both its width and its height can fit inside the background positioning area.
-- **cover** : Scale the image, while preserving its intrinsic aspect ratio (if any), to the smallest size such that both its width and its height can completely cover the background positioning area.
+- `cover` : Scale the image, while preserving its intrinsic aspect ratio (if any), to the smallest size such that both its width and its height can completely cover the background positioning area.

-- `img` is an **inline element**, so it's effected by `text-align`, so you can center it using this, unlike **block elements** where it just center the text inside the element

 ---